thradams/cake/README.md

 # About

-Cake is a compiler front-end written from scratch in C, adhering to the C23 language specification and beyond.
+Cake is a compiler front end written from scratch in C by a human, implementing the C23 language specification and beyond.

 It serves as a platform for experimenting with new features,